AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 6. Reboot a 3DS.

-7. A Home Menu UI has been restored.
+7. The Home Menu UI has been restored.